brocade/pyfos-contrib/README.md

 VMaxDrivenZoning- A set of scripts to build SAN zones driven by VMax arrays

 ZoningHangingZoneCleanup - A script to display and delete Zones without online devices

+pyfosCheck - Script to verify the proper installation of PyFOS